juniversal/juniversal.github.io/getting-started.markdown

 The C# directory structure is also pretty conventional, for a C# project.

+### Unit tests ###

 As for the test code, JUnit tests are translated to NUnit tests in C#.
 We're considering enhancing that to also support MSTest or XUnit, but current support is NUnit.
 The idea is that you can use JUnit test runner, in your IDE or build scripts, to run your Java tests.
-And, on the C# side, can use NUnit to run the C# unit tests, from Visual Studio (e.g. NUnit extension or Resharper) or outside.
+And, on the C# side, can use NUnit test runners to run the C# unit tests, from Visual Studio (e.g. via NUnit extension or Resharper) or outside.

 To tweak your unit tests to be translation friendly, do this:
 Change your JUnit test classes to derive from the jsimple.unit.UnitTest class in the jsimple-unit module.
 With that, the assert methods typically stay exactly the same as they are in your current code, but they'll change from static calls to calls to wrapper methods in the UnitTest class (with the same names).
 The @Test annotations stay the same.
 Any test setup code should move to a setUp method override, instead of using the @SetUp annotation.

-> This is a blockquote with two paragraphs.
-Lorem ipsum dolor sit amet,
-> consectetuer adipiscing elit.
-Aliquam hendrerit mi posuere lectus.
-> Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
->
-> Donec sit amet nisl.
-Aliquam semper ipsum sit amet velit.
-Suspendisse
-> id sem consectetuer libero luctus adipiscing.

-> This is the first level of quoting.
->
-> > This is nested blockquote.
->
-> Back to the first level.

-Here is an example of AppleScript:

-    tell application "acme-model"
-        beep
-    end tell